finnagethen/searchengine/README.md

 - `<score>`: A numerical score associated with the entry.
 - `<synonyms>`: A semicolon-separated list of synonyms for the entry.
 - `<info1>, <info2>, ...`: Additional information about the entry (optional).

+## Todos
+- [x] Fuzzy search using q-gram index and prefix edit distance
+- [ ] BM25 ranking and evaluation
+- [ ] Similarity search using word embeddings